 How Many Words in a Book?
 A Guide for Writers

 There are no hard and fast rules for how long your book or story must be, but there are recommended word counts that can help you reach success.
-They are not only excellent guidelines to help manage reader expectations, but are essential to finding agent representation or a traditional publishing deal.
+They are not only excellent guidelines to help manage reader expectations but are essential to finding agent representation or a traditional publishing deal.
 While prescribed word counts may seem arbitrary at first, they do actually help improve your writing.
-Setting goals and targets also help keep you focused and maintain momentum.
+Setting goals and targets also helps keep you focused and maintain momentum.

 Why word count is important

 There is a natural inclination to say that your story will be done “when it’s done.”
-While there is some truth in that, there is a reason why publishers recommend a certain word-count range for varying genres; they know what sells.
+While there is some truth in that, there is a reason why publishers recommend a certain word count range for varying genres; they know what sells.

 Publishers have put a lot of time and money into researching readers’ habits and preferences.
 They know exactly what is most likely to get readers to purchase books like yours.
 It’s why submission guidelines are so important to follow when querying agents.
-If you ignore those guidelines you limit an agent’s ability to sell your book to a publisher.
+If you ignore those guidelines, you limit an agent’s ability to sell your book to a publisher.
 As a consequence, they’ll be less likely to represent you.

 Putting your book out into the world is a contract with your reader.
 They give you their time, and you entertain or inform them.
 A reader is less likely to enter into that contract if they don’t feel like the time commitment is going to be worth the payoff.
 If a book is too long, then they won’t want to invest their precious time, and if it’s too short, they won’t want to invest their money as it won’t be perceived as good value.